wade-loccisano/resume/README.md

 <!-- ## About -->

-Software Developer with experience in full-stack development, cloud architecture, and continuous integration practices.
+Software Engineer with experience in full-stack development, cloud architecture, and continuous integration practices.
 Experienced in building websites and applications that have empowered users across a variety of industries including aviation, commerce, and project planning.
+Actively working with Cloud platforms and services to deliver tomorrow's technology solutions, today.

 ## Skills